stashed/stash/docs/upgrade.md

 ### Step 4

-We have changed repository location in new version of `Stash` to remove conflicts.
-To keep your old backups you should move the contents of old repositories to new locations.
+To keep your old backups you should move the contents of your old repositories to new locations.

 | Workload Kind | Workload Name | Replicas | New Location |
 | --- | --- | --- | --- |